foysavas/html-auth-quote/README.md

 # HTML Auth Quotes

-The `<auth-quote>` is an easily embeddable HTML tag that include cryptographic metadata authenticating its author.
+The `<auth-quote>` is an easily embeddable HTML tag that includes cryptographic metadata authenticating its author.

 To enable others to `<auth-quote>` your documents, you first cryptographically sign the content in special way: